ezyhdxm/Graph/README.md

-# Graph
+# Basic Algorithm
-  Currently I am taking the CS188 in UC Berkeley.
-I am actually a STAT guy, and my algorithm is really poor.
-This is a learning record for graph algorithm.
+  I have taken the CS188 in UC Berkeley now.
+But I am still learning algorithm.
+This is a learning record for algorithm.
+Maybe also some solutions to leetcode problems.
 Hope that I can become a little bit stronger!